priyansh19/Docker-Labs/README.md

 The **Biggest difference** between Containers and Virtual Machines is that the container are quiet different as they all shares one kernel and the virtual machines have a seperate kernel running in each and the containers don't use the principle of virtualization its just using a kernel for different operating os.

+### Is Docker Useful for GUI Applications?

 ### Features:

  - Multiple containers can run on the same hardware
  - high productivity as it uses the same kernel as of the os
  - maintains isolated applications so that thier dependencies do clash with each other
  - Ouick and easily configurable virtual machines
+ - We can share our images with other users very easily

 ## Installation of Docker in Linux :